jbubriski/arcane-adventures/_posts/2023-11-07-living-eye.md

 magicItemType: wondrous item
 rarity:     very-rare
 requires_attunement: true
+image_base_path: /assets/images/living-eye/
-image:      /assets/images/living-eye/resized/living-eye-01
+image:     living-eye-01
 images:
-    - url: /assets/images/living-eye/resized/living-eye-01
+    - src: living-eye-01
       alt: The Living Eye
-    - url: /assets/images/living-eye/resized/living-eye-02
+    - src: living-eye-02
       alt: Alternate image of the Living Eye
 imagesExtra:
-    - url: /assets/images/living-eye/resized/living-eye-extra-01
+    - src: living-eye-extra-01
       alt: Extra image for the Living Eye
-    - url: /assets/images/living-eye/resized/living-eye-extra-02
+    - src: living-eye-extra-02
       alt: Extra image for the Living Eye
-    - url: /assets/images/living-eye/resized/living-eye-extra-03
+    - src: living-eye-extra-03
       alt: Extra image for the Living Eye
-    - url: /assets/images/living-eye/resized/living-eye-extra-04
+    - src: living-eye-extra-04
       alt: Extra image for the Living Eye
 ---

 <p class="read-aloud">
   This slimy eyeball appears to still be alive.
 A thick nerve squirms from the back, as if it’s searching for it’s owner.
 The iris narrows when held to the light.
 </p>

 The Living Eye is a sentient magical being that fuses with a new host when the opportunity arises.
 It may be found still attached to its previous owner, or possibly amongst other treasure items hoping to be found.